Endovenous thermal ablation for treating varicose veins

 • Lower chance of recurrence

-Does Endovenous Thermal Ablation hurt?
+Does Endovenous thermal ablation hurt?

 The local anaesthetic injections are the most uncomfortable part of the thermal ablation procedure.
 Whilst most people tolerate these injections quite well, Sunshine Coast Vascular is commited to ensuring you are as comfortable as possible during the procedure.
 Don’t want to know about it?
 No problem.
 We offer a choice of local anaesthetic only, “twilight” sedation, or even a light general anaesthetic if you prefer.
 If you would like to a have a single step treatment with simultaneous phlebectomies, then a general anaesthetic is usually required.